stkent/stkent.github.io/_posts/2020-06-21-two-ways-to-avoid-skipping-super.md

   />
 </div>

-Android Support Annotations are used extensively within Android's own AndroidX libraries, so they are probably already available for you to use in your own project (no new dependency needed).
+Android Support Annotations are used extensively within Android’s own AndroidX libraries, so they are probably already available for you to use in your own project (no new dependency needed).

 # The Template Method Pattern